-It’s easy to get stuck in your day to day routine when you live and work in a place like Palm Beach County.
-Every once in a while, it’s nice to get out and act like a tourist and really see and experience the cities and towns in Palm Beach County.
+It’s easy to get stuck in your day-to-day routine when you live and work in a place like Palm Beach County.
+Every once in a while, it’s nice to get out and act like a tourist and really see the beautiful scenery while experiencing the cities and towns in Palm Beach County.

 I head to the island each week to host the news for the Palm Beach Civic Association, but again, I’m working.
 So, I wanted to hang out and have some fun around the island.

 Not too long ago my husband and I took some time on a Friday to join Leslie with Island Living Tours in Palm Beach.
 Private tours are the best because it’s just you and tour guides.
 It’s the best way to see the amazing palm beach island views.

 The island has one zip code, 33480.
 According to the United States Postal Service, it’s the richest zip code in the country.
 The average net worth of the people on the island is $23 million.
 One resident pays more than $3 million in property taxes alone!